Ridge Regularized Estimation of VAR Models for Inference: Shrinkage

-In this section, I discuss both the isotropic ridge penalty, i.e. the ``standard'' ridge approach, as well as a penalty structure that is better adapted to the VAR setting.
-The main result will be that even in simple setups with only two variables, the shrinkage induced by ridge can either increase or reduce bias, as well as increasing or reducing the stability of autoregressive estimates.
+In this section, I discuss both the isotropic ridge penalty, i.e. the ``standard'' ridge approach, as well as an anisotropic penalty that is better adapted to the VAR setting.
+An important result is that, even in simple setups with only two variables, the shrinkage induced by ridge can either increase or reduce bias, as well as the stability of autoregressive estimates.

+Throughout this section, I consider \textit{fixed} design matrices and the focus will be on the geometric properties of ridge.